kyverno/website/content/en/community/_index.md

 ## Slack Channel

-Join the Kubernetes Slack workspace at [https://slack.k8s.io/](https://slack.k8s.io/) and then search for the [#kyverno](https://slack.k8s.io/#kyverno) channel.

-If you already have access to the Kubernetes Slack workspace simply select "sign in" at [https://slack.k8s.io/#kyverno](https://slack.k8s.io/#kyverno).
+Kyverno maintains a thriving community with two different opportunities to participate.
+The largest is the [Kubernetes Slack workspace](https://slack.k8s.io/#kyverno), where end-users engage in the [#kyverno](https://slack.k8s.io/#kyverno) channel and contributors collaborate in the [#kyverno-dev](https://slack.k8s.io/#kyverno-dev) channel.
+The other is the [CNCF Slack workspace](https://cloud-native.slack.com/#kyverno), where the [#kyverno](https://slack.k8s.io/#kyverno) channel is dedicated to end-user interactions.

 ## Community Meetings